 Maintain a safe environment

-As a landlord, you are responsible for providing your tenants with a secure place to reside.
+As a residential rental providers, you are responsible for providing your renters with a secure place to reside.
 You should ensure all doors and windows are property secured and have appropriate working locks.

 Make the outdoors inviting